olleharstedt/tellstory/README.md

 * Possibility to use JSON format instead of XML.
 * GUI to open XML-file and see it printed, intead of command-line interface?
 Web page instead.
 * Markov chains...?
 * Namespaces - how and where?
 Just use prefix?
-Make state explicit - record?
+Make state explicit - record? `<namespace>...</namespace`.
+Or `<variable name="var1" namespace="global">asd</variable>`.
+Always local namespace by default?
+Except when declaring global namespace.
+* Loops? for 1 to 10 pick card/include/blaha

 TODO
 ----

 * Proper regexp for inlining, e.g. this should not parse: {"content"|variable with spaces}
-* Better error messages at namespace conflicts when including different files
+* Don't throw sentence exception everywhere...
+Confusing.